Danack/RfcOperatorOverloads/rfc_words.md

 ) % ($n0 * $n1 * $n2);
 ```

-Even without understanding what the above code does (it's an excerpt from a Coppersmith attack on RSA), it should be obvious that the second code is a lot clearer.
-It makes the structure of the code immediately clear (three multiplications are summed up and the modulus is taken), whereas the function-based code actively hides any structure in the code.
-For mathematical operations infix notation just comes a lot more naturally.

 Currently it is not possible for operator overloads to be implemented in PHP code.

 ## Proposal